djmeeks/mumble-mimic-bot/README.md

 The main purpose of this bot is to create an audio test room on your mumble server so that users can test their audio before joining a main channel.

 USAGE:
 Before running, fill in your details for server, nick, and channel.
+Then $ python3 mimic-bot.py.